MAT lowers the risk of fatal overdoses

 Unlike methadone treatment, Suboxone is the first medication to treat opioid dependency that is prescribed or dispensed in physician offices.
 This means people suffering from addiction can get the help they need with minimal interruption to their daily lives.

 Like other medications, it may take your body some time to adjust to the medicine.
 Your provider can offer advice on reducing side effects and red flags for abnormal side effects.
 However, most common Suboxone side effects include constipation, diarrhea, headache, and nausea.

 What is Suboxone used for?

 Suboxone is an FDA-approved medication to treat opioid addiction.
 Every patient is different, but the goal is to stabilize someone suffering from an illicit or prescription addiction.
 Eventually, the person will slowly and under medical guidance start to taper off Suboxone.

 How long does Suboxone stay in your system?

 Suboxone is often given once a day, with effects lasting at least 24 hours.
 When trying to determine how long it lasts within your body, you’ll have to consider the amount of time the drug’s half-life takes to metabolize and be eliminated.
 The elimination half-life of buprenorphine is 24-42 hours, while the elimination half-life of naloxone is 2-12 hours.
-In general, it takes 4-5 half-lives for a drug to be completely eliminated from your body.
-So for most healthy people, no trace of Suboxone will be found after 120-150 hours – which ends up being 5 to 8 days.
+In general, it takes 4-5 half-lives for a drug to be eliminated from your body.
+For most healthy people, no trace of Suboxone will be found after 120-150 hours – which ends up being 5 to 8 days.
 However, if you have underlying health issues, such as liver impairment, this can impact how long Suboxone stays in your system.